jakeyjake88/party-playlist/resources/design-document.md

 ### 4.1.
 In Scope

 Allow the functionality for multiple users to contribute songs to a singular playlist.
-User should easily be able to select songs from the Spotify API and upvote songs they want to hear first.
+Invitees should easily be able to add songs to the playlist and upvote songs they want to hear first.
+Guests should be able to add songs to the playlist.
+Invitees should only be able to upvote a song once.

 ### 4.2.
 Out of Scope

-Not worried about actually getting the playlist to play in real time as songs are being added.
+Not worried about actually getting the playlist to play audio.
 Not worried about if the playlist ends before the party.
-Not worried about adding songs outside of our frontend (i.e. Twitter)
 # 5. Proposed Architecture Overview

 Pages: